BrianNTang/DamperDynamometer/README.md

 This project as a whole was my introduction to mechanical engineering, electrical engineering, and programming.

 ### Description ###
-The damper dynamometer (damper dyno for short) is an existing physical system that is used to measure the damping coefficients of automotive dampers.
+The damper dynamometer (damper dyno) is an existing physical system that is used to measure the damping coefficients of automotive dampers.
 The damper dyno used two sensors, a load cell and linear potientometer, to build a force versus velocity curve used to interpolate the damping coefficients.
 An arduino collected the data from the sensors and sent the information through the Serial line for post-processing.